Alternate Fighter: Expanded

 15th-level Witchblade Archetype feature

-You can restore your own vitality by inflicting pain on others.
-When you use Sanguine Offering, you gain temporary hit points equal to the necrotic damage dealt to the creature.
+You restore your vitality by inflicting pain on your foes.
+When you use Sanguine Offering, you can gain temporary hit points equal to the necrotic damage dealt to the creature.
+However, temporary hit points from this feature only last for 1 minute.

 Legendary Witchblade